shaksham08/Go/README.md

 we can also use `card:= "Ace of Cards"` here the compiler get to know about the type of variable being stored

-This syntax is used only while first initializing
+This syntax with `:` is used only while first initializing

 ```go
 package main